 Using a double boiler method, melt the shea butter, beeswax, and coconut oil.
 As you can see, I don’t use anything fancy!

 Once completely melted, put them in a mixing bowl and let them cool until the color goes from clear to opaque.
 Depending on the weather, it’s usually about 20 minutes.

-In a separate bowl or measuring cup, mix the aloe vera gel, vitamin E, and essential oils.
+In a separate bowl or measuring cup, mix the aloe vera gel, vitamin E, essential oils and borax if you’re using it.
 Note that the more vitamin E you use, the tackier (and greasier) your body butter is going to feel.
 I usually use less than a half ounce if I use it at all.